vandreleal/vandreleal/README.md

 </p>

 <p>
-  I'm a software engineer well-versed in JavaScript with experience in React, Redux, Gatsby, Next.js, PHP, Laravel, and SQL.
+  I'm a software engineer well-versed in JavaScript/TypeScipt with experience in React, Next.js, Gatsby, GraphQL, MobX, PHP, Laravel, and MySQL.
 I think about code organization more than I would like to admit and have been using principles of Atomic Design for component hierarchy, CSS-in-JS for styling, and Storybook for visual testing.
 </p>

-- 🌱 I’m currently learning principles of SSR, Next.js, and GraphQL
 - 👯 I’m looking to collaborate on Open-Source Software
 - ⚡ Fun fact: I'm from Ituiutaba, Minas Gerais, Brazil